What is tokenization

 Tokenization is used in:

-- financial platforms
+- investment platforms

-- investment projects
+- real-world asset (RWA) projects

 Related concepts